 The degree of Doctor of Education emphasizes broad preparation for advanced professional responsibilities through a program based upon extensive study in a specialized branch of the field of education or in an area of instruction.
-The minimum requirements for this degree are: satisfactory completion of a planned program of 90 points of graduate coursework beyond the Bachelor's degree (at least 45 points of which must be taken through Teachers College registration); submission of a statement of total program indicating periods of intensive study subsequent to the first year of graduate study which accompanies the program plan of study; satisfactory performance on a departmental Certification Examination; and the preparation and defense of a dissertation.
+The minimum requirements for this degree are: satisfactory completion of a planned program of 90 points of graduate coursework beyond the Bachelor's degree (at least 45 points of which must be taken through Teachers College registration); satisfactory performance on a departmental Certification Examination; and the preparation and defense of a dissertation.
 Some fields of study have additional requirements; consult departmental advisory statements.

 Special programs leading to the degree of Doctor of Education for persons preparing for college teaching of an academic subject are offered in several departments.
 The programs emphasize broad preparation in the candidate's major field, specialized competence in a limited area within that field, and an understanding of the broader problems of education, especially at the college level.
-The minimum requirements are: satisfactory completion of a planned program of 90 points of graduate coursework beyond the Bachelor's degree; submission of a statement of total program indicating periods of intensive study subsequent to the first year of graduate study which accompanies the program plan of study; satisfactory performance on a departmental Certification Examination; and the preparation and defense of a dissertation.
-The point requirement beyond certification is the same for the program as described in the above paragraph.
+The minimum requirements are: satisfactory completion of a planned program of 90 points of graduate coursework beyond the Bachelor's degree; satisfactory performance on a departmental Certification Examination; and the preparation and defense of a dissertation.
 Some fields of specialization have additional requirements such as an examination in one foreign language or in mathematical statistics; consult departmental advisory statements.